This is a plain English summary of an original research article

 The story by the IAS is based on findings from the Alcohol Health Alliance (AHA) UK report: Drinking in the Dark: How alcohol labelling fails consumers.

-This study was supported by the NIHR School of Public Health Research, the NIHR Applied Research Collaboration (ARC) Northwest London, and Public Health England (PHE).
+Funding: This study was supported by the NIHR School of Public Health Research, the NIHR Applied Research Collaboration (ARC) Northwest London, and Public Health England (PHE).